 The EPA’s purpose is to regulate developments and activities that may impact on environmental quality and to promote best practice, sustainable environmental management.
 Its goals are clean air, clean water, clean land, acceptable noise levels and sustainable use of resources.

-The EPA comprises a Board and Director, supported by staff.
 Both the Board and the Director exercise powers at arm's length from State Government and have independent statutory powers under the Act.

 Read more about the EPA Board and the EPA Board members.